Regrinding the Axes

-Regrinding the Axes is the thirteenth studio album by American rock band Molly Hatchet, released on June 12, 2012, by Mausoleum Records.
+Regrinding the Axes is the fourteenth studio album by American rock band Molly Hatchet, released on June 12, 2012, by Mausoleum Records.
 It has a similar track listing to their 2008 release Southern Rock Masters with a different order of the songs and some substitutions.
 "Free Bird" (Lynyrd Skynyrd), "Back in the USSR" (the Beatles), and "Yesterday" (the Beatles) have been inserted instead of "Desperado" (the Eagles).
 The three original live bonus tracks have been replaced with "Get in the Game" (from their 2005 album Warriors of the Rainbow Bridge), the instrumental part of "Layla" (Derek & the Dominos by Eric Clapton), and a live version of "Dreams I'll Never See" (Allman Brothers Band).